-When there are many knots on a rope, one over the other, that we wish to untie, we do not start with the innermost, but with the outermost first.
+When there are many knots on a rope, one over the other, that we wish to untie, we do not start first with the innermost, but with the outermost.
 The uppermost knot has to be untied, and then the next one, etc. The cause cannot be handled first.
 The effect has to be handled first.

 If we have any abnormal reactions in our behaviour in regard to the world outside, they have to be considered very, very cautiously at the outset.
-Mostly people cannot recognise that there is anything abnormal about themselves.
-They will think they are all very normal persons.
-The abnormality is seen in other people only.
+Most people cannot recognise that there is anything abnormal about themselves.
+They think they are all very normal persons, and the abnormalities are in other people only.
 This requires instruction and direct teaching from a spiritual Master who can see what kind of person the disciple is.

 The idea is that any kind of abnormality of behaviour, whether psychologically or ethically, will prevent the general perception of things.
 We cannot see things as they are.
 We always see things as they are not.
-If we see any person, we will see some defect in that person.
-We will not see entire goodness, because of the peculiarity of the abnormal way in which our mind is operating.
-The well-known dicta of the principles of yama – ahimsa, satya, asteya, brahmacharya, aparigraha – may be considered as the first principles of ethical and moral practice, which is an endeavour on our part to restrain ourselves in many a manner.
+If we see any person, we see some defect in that person.
+We do not see entire goodness, because of the peculiarity of the abnormal way in which our mind is operating.
+The well-known dicta of the principles of yama—ahimsa, satya, asteya, brahmacharya, aparigraha—may be considered as the first principles of ethical and moral practice, which is an endeavour on our part to restrain ourselves in various ways.

-The instinct to harm, to subjugate, to cause injury to or exploit others, to be often even sadistic, is something that is not always absent in human nature.
-Though we do not behave in a cruel and impertinent manner with people and things outside, the possibility in us to behave in such a manner is also to be considered.
+The instinct to harm, to subjugate, to cause injury to or exploit others, even to be sadistic, is something that is not always absent in human nature.
+Though we do not behave in a cruel and impertinent manner with people and things outside, that there is the possibility in us to behave in such a manner is also to be considered.
 We may not be angry, but are we capable of being angry and behaving in a manner which is contrary to the spiritual perception of things?
-Anger is not actually a mood that we manifest on our face; it is an intention to harm somebody else.
+Anger is not actually a mood that we manifest outwardly; it is an intention to harm somebody else.

 Sometimes a mother gets angry with her little child.
 That is not real anger, because her intention is not to harm the child.
 Intention is the deciding factor in the character of our behaviour.
-If we judge a person, we have to judge from the intention that is behind the person, and not merely the action.
+If we judge a person, we have to judge from the intention that is behind the action, and not merely the action.
 Outward actions do not always indicate what kind of actions the person has performed, rightly or wrongly.
-If we unconsciously, by mistake, do some good to other people, that cannot be regarded as a good action.
-The good deed has to be done consciously.
-As it is generally said, if we become violent with a person and kick him, and he falls on a huge reservoir of honey, we cannot say that we have given him honey.
-Our intention was different.
+If we unintentionally do some good to others, it cannot be regarded as a good action.
+The good deed has to be done intentionally.
+As it is generally said, if we become violent with a person and push him into a huge reservoir of honey, we cannot say that we have given him honey.
+Our intention was something else.

 We have peculiar traits in us which are common to every human being.
 Firstly, there is the capacity to harm.
 This is very important, a matter which we have to underline again and again.
 Have we the capacity to harm, or can we say it will never happen?

 There was a great saint, a very good-natured and humble soul.
-Someone who had a peculiar idiosyncrasy in the mind instigated some youngster.
-He said, “Let us test this person and see what kind of saint he is.
-When he takes a bath in the river and comes back, spit on him.
+Someone who had a peculiar idiosyncrasy in the mind instigated a prank against him.
+He told a youngster, “Let us test this person and see what kind of saint he is.
+When he returns from taking a bath in the river, spit on him.
 Let us see what he says.”

 That is the capacity not to react in a harmful manner, or an incapacity to harm anybody.
 The saint was not merely not angry; he demonstrated that he was not even capable of getting angry.
 The potentiality itself was rooted out.
 If the potentiality to anger, the potentiality to possessiveness and the potentiality to sense indulgence have gone, we are clean indeed.
 The world has to obey our wishes and orders.

-This principle of ahimsa actually indicates not merely our outward behaviour, but our psychological constitution itself.
+This principle of ahimsa actually indicates not merely your outward behaviour, but your psychological constitution itself.
 What is your attitude towards other people?
 What do you think of them?
 Do you feel that everybody is bad, wretched, stupid?
 Or do you have a rational outlook of things?
-Do you behold things with reason and judgment of universal values, or do you have an inborn trait of condemning everything that you perceive?
+Do you behold things with the reason and judgment of universal values, or do you have an inborn trait of condemning everything that you perceive?
 If this trait has gone, you are an ahimsa-vadin indeed.

 Never be deceptive in your behaviour in regard to others, because deception is another way of exploitation.
 Satya vachana is not merely the words that we speak, because we may speak a truth and yet be intentionally misguiding that person.
 Our outward behaviour is not the ethical mandate required; it is the internal intention that is insisted upon again and again.

-That spiritual nature in us is achieved by the introduction of the nature of the Self.
-Spirituality is the character of the Self, introducing this nature in our life through the various levels of our personal involvement.
-There are various degrees of involvement of human personality, and in all these levels we should seek the presence of the Self and extricate consciousness from its externally conceived involvement.
+The spiritual nature in us is achieved by the introduction of the nature of the Self.
+Spirituality is the character of the Self, which is introduced to our life through the various levels of our personal involvement.
+There are various degrees of involvement of the human personality, and in all these levels we should seek the presence of the Self and extricate consciousness from its externally conceived involvement.

-One of the levels which is preposterously hard upon us every day is the love of things as related to ourselves – land, property, money, relation, etc. – which normally gets diminished in old age on account of the inability to have access to these facilities.
+One of the levels which is preposterously hard upon us every day is the love of things that are related to ourselves—land, property, money, relation, etc. This love of things normally gets diminished in old age on account of the inability to have access to these facilities.
 But inability should not be the cause of our abandonment of these facilities.
 We should have the ability to have every kind of facility, and we should be minimal in our requirements in spite of that.

 These things are well said, but difficult to practice.
-The difficulty arises on account of a subtle feeling in us that the Self is away from us; God is not near us.
+The difficulty arises on account of a subtle feeling in us that the Self is away from us, that God is not near us.
 There is a tremendous spatial distance and durational disparity between us and God-consciousness.
-And when we are many a time told in the scriptures that we have to take hundreds of births in order to be blessed with even an aspiration for God, we are likely to identify this difficulty with the duration of the time process involved in our endeavours and the distance between ourselves and the nature of reality.
-We always think that God is in the future: we shall attain God tomorrow.
-Whether it is after a hundred years or tomorrow, it is a kind of futurity that we attribute to God.
-“I shall attain perfection some day or the other.”
-This concept of ‘some day or the other’ is also a concept of the future, and the concept of the future is also the concept of time.
+When we are many a time told in the scriptures that we have to take hundreds of births in order to be blessed with even an aspiration for God, we are likely to identify this difficulty with the duration of the time process involved in our endeavours and the distance between ourselves and the nature of Reality.
+We always think that God is in the future, that we shall attain God tomorrow.
+Whether it is tomorrow or after a hundred years, it is a kind of futurity that we attribute to God: “I shall attain perfection some day or the other.”
+This concept of ‘some day or the other' is also a concept of the future, which is also the concept of time.
 Neither God nor Self, whatever we call it, is involved in time.

-The ardour has to be like a rush, like a tremendously speeding movement, and that has to be again intensified.
-According to the interpretation of this sutra, we are told that samvega is to be intensely intense; three times intense, or ninefold intensity is required in us.
+The ardour has to be like a rush, like a tremendously speeding movement, and that has to be intensified.
+According to the interpretation of this sutra, we are told that samvega is to be intensely intense; threefold intensity or ninefold intensity is required in us.
 This means to say there should not be any other desire in us which can be compared to this intensity of our longing for it.
 It is as if we are drinking milk and honey even by the very thought of the possibility of such an achievement.
-Don’t you feel happy when you are assured that you are going to be granted a great blessing?
-Something, some windfall is suddenly there in front of you – an unexpected joy.
+Do you not feel happy when you are assured that you are going to be granted a great blessing?
+Something, some windfall is suddenly there in front of you—an unexpected joy.
 What do you feel at that time?
 You feel an ardour, a samvega, to grab it and possess it, and make it your own.